spyder-ide/spyder/doc/installation.rst

 http://pypi.python.org/pypi

 But the easiest way to install the last stable release of Spyder is:
-    * on Windows:
-        * using an executable installer: http://spyderlib.googlecode.com
+    * on Windows, using an executable installer (http://spyderlib.googlecode.com) or through Python(x,y) (http://www.pythonxy.com)
-        * or through Python(x,y): http://www.pythonxy.com
     * on Mac OSX, through MacPorts
     * on GNU/Linux, through your package manager
 For more details on supported platforms, please go to http://spyderlib.googlecode.com.